Emergency-Response-Demo/erdemo.io/process_service_outbox.md

 Details about the implementation of the *outbox pattern* in the ER-Demo application are as follows:

 1. Debezium requires use of a PostgreSQL 10 database that [includes a *decoding output plugin*](https://debezium.io/documentation/reference/1.2/connectors/postgresql.html).
-This *decoding output pluting* extracts changes committed to the PostgreSQL transaction log.
-In the ER-Demo application, the RH-PAM process engine embedded in the *process-service* leverages a PostgreSQL 10 database that includes this *decoding output plugins*:
+This *decoding output plugin* extracts changes committed to the PostgreSQL transaction log.
+In the ER-Demo application, the RH-PAM process engine embedded in the *process-service* leverages a PostgreSQL 10 database that includes this *decoding output plugin*:
    ```
    $ ERDEMO_NS=user1-er-demo    # CHANGE ME (if needed)